cmcmaster1/rheum_biologics/DEPLOYMENT.md

 2. Select **"Deploy from GitHub repo"**
 3. Choose your repository
 4. Set **Root Directory** to `frontend`
-5. Railway will automatically use the `frontend/nixpacks.toml` configuration
+5. Railway will use the `frontend/railway.toml` (Docker) or `frontend/nixpacks.toml` if you switch builders

 ### 8. Configure Frontend Environment Variables